 Colombian authorities must thoroughly investigate the killing of journalist Andrés Felipe Guevara Henao, determine if he was targeted for his work, and bring those responsible to justice.https://t.co/XDAvXjsh0u— Committee to Protect Journalists (@pressfreedom) January 8, 2021

 On 21st December 2020, journalist Andrés Felipe Guevara and a friend were shot in front of the reporter’s home in Cali, Valle del Cauca.
 Guevara suffered at least four gunshot wounds and died two days later.
 His companion was injured.
-The journalist covered crime for the daily newspaper Q'hubo Cali.
+The journalist covered crime for news outlet Q'hubo Cali.
 As reported by the Committee to Protect Journalists (CPJ), he had received numerous threats from local gang members for his coverage of homicides in the region.
 In 2017, Guevara had filed a criminal complaint with the Attorney General’s Office about another shooting, also targeting his house, and temporarily moved to a nearby town out of fear for his safety.
 According to news reports, on 6th January 2021 the police arrested a suspected perpetrator of the killing, reportedly a 16-year-old Cali resident.

 TV station employee flees the country amid threats

 On 16th November 2020, Arlex Piedrahita, camera operator with broadcaster Caracol TV, fled to the United States with his family after receiving a death threat and other threatening messages from individuals claiming to be members of the FARC.
 As reported previously on the Monitor, at the beginning of November 2019 two other journalists with the same media group decided to leave Colombia after facing continuous intimidation and threats.
 CPJ’s Central and South America Program Coordinator, Natalie Southwick, commented on the case: